Coinversation/kaco-swap-lib/README.md

+# Kaco Swap Lib

-# Pancake Swap Lib
+This repo is based on Pancake Swap Lib

-Solidity libraries that are shared across Uniswap contracts.
+Solidity libraries that are shared across contracts.
 These libraries are focused on safety and gas efficiency.

 ## Install